Flash animation: History

-The first prominent use of the Adobe Flash animation format was by Ren & Stimpy creator John Kricfalusi.
+The first prominent use of the Adobe Flash animation format was by The Ren & Stimpy Show creator John Kricfalusi.
 On October 15, 1997, he launched The Goddamn George Liquor Program, the first cartoon series produced specifically for the Internet.
 The series starred George Liquor (a fictional character rumored to have ended Kricfalusi's employment on Ren & Stimpy) and his dim-witted nephew Jimmy The Idiot Boy.
 Later, Kricfalusi produced more animated projects with Adobe Flash Professional, including several online shorts for Icebox.com, television commercials, and a music video.
 Soon after that, web cartoons began appearing on the Internet with more regularity.

 On February 26, 1999, in a major milestone for Adobe Flash animation, the popular web series WhirlGirl became the first regularly scheduled Adobe Flash animated web series when it premiered on the premium cable channel Showtime in an unprecedented telecast and simultaneous release on the Showtime website.
 Created by David B. Williams and produced by Visionary Media, the studio he founded, WhirlGirl follows the adventures of a young super-heroine fighting for freedom in a future ruled by an all-powerful "mediatech empire".
 The series originally launched in the spring of 1997 as a web comic with limited animation and sound.
-After gaining online syndication partners including Lycos.com and WebTV, the series first adopted Adobe Flash animation in July 1998.
+After gaining online syndication partners including Lycos and WebTV, the series first adopted Adobe Flash animation in July 1998.
 Following her Showtime debut, the titular heroine appeared in over 50 Adobe Flash webisodes on the Showtime website and starred in a million-dollar multimedia Showtime marketing campaign.

-About the same time, Joe Cartoon launched the interactive animation "Frog in a Blender" to become one of the first true "viral hits" on the Internet, gaining more than 90 million views since its release in 1999.
+About the same time, Joe Cartoon launched the interactive animation "Frog in a Blender" to become one of the first true "viral hits" on the Internet.

 The Von Ghouls went live in November 1999, featuring the first music group with cartoon episodes online including original songs, in the vein of Saturday morning cartoons of the 1970s.
-A number of popular portal sites featured Adobe Flash animation during the dot-com boom of the late 1990s, including Newgrounds, Icebox, MondoMedia, CampChaos, MediaTrip, Bogbeast and AtomFilms.
+A number of popular portal sites featured Adobe Flash animation during the dot-com boom of the late 1990s, including MondoMedia, Icebox, CampChaos, MediaTrip, Bogbeast and AtomFilms.
 Stan Lee, the late founder of Marvel Comics, launched an animated comics site.